Standard Load Balancer diagnostics with metrics, alerts and resource health

 Use Average as the aggregation for most scenarios.

-Are the back-end instances for my VIP responding to probes?
+Are the Backend Instances for my Load Balancer responding to probes?

 To get the health probe status for your Standard Load Balancer resources: